 What can you do with ebeam?

-Oh, the possibilities!
-Ebeam uses accelerated electrons to break chemical bonds, and thus, initiate chemical reactions.
-The reactions that take place depend on the type of starting material – typically pre-polymer or polymer – and the chemistry of the material.
+Ebeam opens up a wide range of possibilities.
+By using accelerated electrons to break chemical bonds, ebeam initiates chemical reactions that depend on the type of material — usually a pre-polymer or polymer — and its chemistry.

 With a pre-polymer starting material, such as monomer and/or oligomer, ebeam can cure (polymerize) the material into a polymer.
 Examples of curing include inks, coatings, overprint varnishes (OPVs), and laminating adhesives.
 Curing is sometimes referred to as drying because the coatings are applied wet and come out of the ebeam dry; however, this is a misnomer!
 Unlike thermal dryers that just evaporate water or solvent to dry a coating, ebeam solidifies the coating by bonding molecules together.